If you’re experiencing Low Sex Drive or other Sexual Issues,

 Many women experience leaking urine when they cough, laugh or sneeze.
 It even happens to some women when they have an orgasm.
 While this is not the worst thing in the world (panti-liners and towels on the bed during sex help handle the “symptoms”) the condition of these muscles is a part of our physical health and well-being.
 And because there is a simple way to work on this, there's really no excuse for slogging through a soggy situation.

 How to do Kegel Exercises

 There are two different ways to identify your PC muscles.
 You can lie down on a bed, or put a foot up on the toilet and insert a finger into your vagina.
 Squeeze the muscles around your finger.
 You should feel the muscles tighten around the finger.
 If your PC muscles are very weak, it might only feel like the flutter of a butterfly.
 If your PC muscles are strong you’ll feel a good strong contraction.

 The other way to find your PC muscles is when you go to the bathroom.
 As you urinate, tighten up the muscles and see if you can stop the flow of urine for a few seconds.
 The muscles that do that are the PC muscles.

 A few words of caution: don’t try to stop and start your urine every time you go to the bathroom.
 Interrupting the urine flow is not a good habit for your body to learn.
-Also, as you tighten your PC muscles try to keep the other surrounding muscles, (your thigh, your stomach and your derrière loose) relaxed so the effort is concentrated on the PC muscles themselves, not on surrounding muscle groups.
+Also, as you tighten your PC muscles, try to keep the other surrounding muscles, (your thigh, stomach and derrière) relaxed so the effort is concentrated on the PC muscles themselves, not on surrounding muscle groups.

 Finally, the relaxing of these muscles is just as important as the tightening.
 We don’t want tense and tight muscles that are not able to relax.